 1- Thoroughly mix all ingredients above except for Wonton wrappers.

 2- Wrap wontons.
 Put in 1 tsp of meat in the center and fold across diagonally to tuck one corner under the meat.
 I must’ve put about 1.5 tsp because I was in a hurry to finish making them.
-You should end up with a triangular shape with 3 sides.
-Dampen one end with water and press the two pointy corners together ( kind of like a C Shape).
+You should end up with a triangular shape with 3 sides (refer to photos above).
+Dampen one end with water or scrambled egg and press the two pointy corners together ( kind of like a C Shape).
 I’d say pretty much as long as it’s folded somehow and there are no inside contents sticking out, you are good to go.
-Super Diaries have a great step by step photo on various ways wontons can be folded here.
+Super Diaries also has a great step by step photo on various ways wontons can be folded here.

 3- Bring water to a boil and dump in wontons being careful not to overcrowd it.
 Allow the water to go back into a boil, until they all float on top and boil for another 3-5 minutes after.
+Add another 3-5 minutes of cooked from frozen (cut one open before taking them all out).
 Don’t overcook it because it can get gooey and fall apart.
 In a small soup pot, maybe do 12-15 pieces per batch.
 Scoop out into serving bowl.

-*Note: If you let it sit too long in a regular bowl, they can fall apart tans all get clumped together.
-Chose a way below to finish it off and eat it (or serve in rectangular like bowl so that none of them are touching each other.
+*Note: If you let it sit too long in a regular bowl, they can fall apart and all get clumped together.
+Chose a way below to finish it off or just have them plain!

 Ways to eat them:

 A-You can eat it plain the way it is.

 B- Szechuan style with a drizzle of chili oil, a little soy sauce (start with 1 tsp) and scallions or make it kid friendly and use about 1/2 tsp sesame oil instead, with a little splash of soy sauce and minced scallions.